lennon-c/SandBox_Mkdocs/docs/Playground/pyodide.md

-This allows for interactive python.
-It requires installing `markdown-exec`.
-[See the documentation](https://pawamoy.github.io/markdown-exec/usage/pyodide/)
+This allows for interactive Python execution.
+To use it, you need to install `markdown-exec`.
+[See the documentation](https://pawamoy.github.io/markdown-exec/usage/pyodide/) for more information.

-It is very cool, but has several limitations:
+It is very cool, but it has several limitations:

-- Although it should work well for most of the python built-in modules, it does not support all of of them, for instance, there is no support for `tkinter`!
+- While it should work well for most built-in Python modules, it does not support all of them.
+For instance, there is no support for `tkinter`!
-- You can install from PyPi, but only pure python modules.
+- You can install packages from PyPi, but only pure Python modules are supported.
-- There is support for some non pure python packages such as `numpy`
+- There is support for some non-pure Python packages, such as `numpy`.

 ```pyodide
 import os, sys